 Theme 1: American and National Identity

-Theme 3: Work, Exchange, and Technology
+Theme 2: Work, Exchange, and Technology

-Theme 5: Migration and Settlement
+Theme 4: Migration and Settlement

-Theme 7: America in the World
+Theme 6: America in the World

-- Interactions between nations that affected North American history in the colonial period and on the influence of the United States on world affairs.
+Focuses on the interactions between nations that affected North American history in the colonial period and on the influence of the United States on world affairs.

 Sample AP US History Questions